 We all love a good outdoor living space.
 It’s an instantly relaxing place for conversation, solitude, or even working from home.
 Plus, bringing nature into your living space is a great stress reliever.
 But, how can we create this space in a way that is sustainable for the lawn and our patio furniture?
 Is it okay to put outdoor furniture on the grass?
 How can we make our outdoor spaces beautiful and functional for years to come?
 We answer these questions and more.
 Let’s get started!

-Can You Put Patio Furniture on Grass?
+Can You Put Patio Furniture on the Grass

 Yes, you can.
 Your lawn is your space and you can do whatever pleases you.
 But there are some consequences to putting a patio table on grass, for example, and a few reasons why it is not a good idea:

-1. It Risks Damage to Grass
+It Risks Damage to Grass

 Patio furniture on grass risks damaging the grass.
 The grass will die where the chairs and tables rest on it, turning it brown and patchy.
 Killing anything green decreases the aesthetic of your yard and is a bad idea ecologically.
 Grass keeps dirt in place, preventing erosion.
 It helps create a living environment for worms and beneficial insects that produce a healthy yard.
-But if your grass does end up dying, not to worry: you can regrow it or install artificial grass.
+But if your grass does end up dying, do not worry: you can regrow it or install artificial grass.

-2. It Risks Damage to Furniture
+It Risks Damage to Furniture

-3. The Ground is Not Always Firm
+The Ground is Not Always Firm

 When the soil softens during springtime or wet weather, the backyard patio furniture on grass can sink into the ground and become unstable.
 The furniture will sink further when sat upon.
 This will make it hard to get out of the chair and even cause such instability that you topple out!

-4. The Ground is Naturally Uneven
+The Ground is Naturally Uneven

 Even if the ground is typically dry and firm, it is not perfectly level.
 You need a level surface for dining, resting wine glasses, and ensuring a safe and stable place to sit.